Tony Dodemaide

-Anthony Ian Christopher Dodemaide OAM (born 5 October 1963) is an Australian former test cricketer.
+Anthony Ian Christopher Dodemaide OAM (born 5 October 1963) is an Australian cricket administrator and former cricketer.
 After a three-year stint as Chief Executive of the Western Australian Cricket Association in Perth, he became the current chief executive of Cricket Victoria.
 He is currently a selector for the Australian men's national team.

 He took 534 first-class wickets for Victoria and Sussex.
 He also took a five-wicket haul on both his Test and One Day International (ODI) debuts.

 International career

 Dodemaide began his career as a fast-bowling all-rounder and competed in 10 Tests and 24 One Day Internationals for Australia.
 Despite healthy batting and bowling averages for an all-rounder at test level (23 and 28 respectively), Dodemaide only made ten Test appearances.
 On his debut, he took six wickets in the second innings against New Zealand in Melbourne in 1987.

 On his debut ODI against Sri Lanka, he took 5 wickets.